 Either way, he wasn’t a man who liked to sit still.
 “If memories were all I sang, I’d rather drive a truck,” Nelson said at one point.

-Comparisons with Elvis
+Comparisons to Elvis

 While Rick’s musical star ascended after Elvis burst onto the scene, the pair are still linked.
 Not just as chart-toppers and trendsetters but in other ways too.